whytekieran/Java_RMI_Project/ReadMe.txt

 ------------------------
 Now....to the fun stuff. ;) Lets run this thing.
 The instuctions are simple and as follows:

-1. Navigate to the directory that the string-service.jar file is located in and run the following command in the terminal: java –cp ./string-service.jar ie.gmit.sw.Servant
+1. Navigate to the directory that the string-service.jar file is located in and run the following command in the terminal: java â€“cp ./string-service.jar ie.gmit.sw.Servant
    The RMI server is now running.
 2. Install a Tomcat server if you dont already have one (preferably at least v8.0) ...then start it up.
 3. Navigate to localhost:8080 in your browser